 The following bar chart shows the performance for each of the financial years and for the six-month period ended June 30, 2015 shown and illustrates how the performance has changed from year to year.
 The bar chart shows in percentage terms how an investment made on the first day of each financial year would have increased or decreased by the last day of each financial year.

+(1) On January 25, 2013, the Portfolio's investment strategies and benchmark were changed.
 (2) For the six-month period ended June 30, 2015.

 Summary of Investment Portfolio

 as at June 30, 2015